Spyrals-IO/restruct/README2.md

 # Motivation

-`restruct` exist because no other library do this job.
-At day, you have to write a reader or writer for each schema you want to support.
-Which means, if you need to parse from `XML` and send back `JSON` most of the times but also `YML` some other times, you have to use three libraries, learn each of them and implement their own type classes or structures just to pass the data around.
+You need an API with an endpoint which accepts bodies in `JSON` and `XML`.
+It always responds `YAML`.
+Without `restruct` you would have to use three different libraries, learn each of them and implement their own type classes or structures just to pass the data around.

-That is what `restruct` is about: do not write structures for each format you need, write your own business structure and describe the look of that data. `restruct` will _restructurate_ it for you.
+That is what `restruct` is about: do not write structures for each format you need, write your own model along with its data schema. `restruct` will then _restructurates_ it for you.

-This also has the advantages to bring a unify way of describing datas for all formats and unifing libraries interfaces, while still letting you access the specificity of your library of choice.
+This also has the advantages to bring a unified way of describing data for every format and unifing libraries interfaces, while still letting you access the specificity of your library of choice.

 # Examples